 Belfer’s writing is gorgeous and highly detailed, such that Hannah’s voice reads as clear and precise, never made unbelievable by a false note.
 Her relationship with her son is one of the most effective portrayals of raising a child with special needs in recent literature.
 Each character has a rich backstory and inner life — and the history of the estate is fascinating in its own right.

-Ariella Carmell is the Editor-at-Large of the Jewish Book Council.
+Ariella Carmell is a Brooklyn-based writer of plays and prose.
 She graduated from the University of Chicago, where she studied literature and philosophy.
-Her writings have appeared in Alma, the Sierra Nevada Review, the Brooklyn Review, and elsewhere.
+Her work has appeared in Alma, the Sierra Nevada Review, the Brooklyn review, and elsewhere.